Trip & Falls on Curb Stops

 Protecting Individuals Injured in Trip & Fall Accidents

 If you or someone you love was injured in a serious trip and fall accident involving a curb stop, we can help.
-We have more than 75 years of experience and are one of the largest law firms in New Jersey that is exclusively devoted to the representation of the injured.
+We have 80 years of experience and are one of the largest law firms in New Jersey that is exclusively devoted to the representation of the injured.
 If you would like to discuss your case with a personal injury lawyer who has the resources to take on your case and a genuine interest in protecting your best interest, call today.